identex/quantumrand/old.README.rst

 newer, you'll also need the kernel-modules-extra package installed for the cuse module.

-.. note:: The /dev/qrandom character device currently only supports Python2
+.. note:: The /dev/qrand character device currently only supports Python2

 ::

     pip install ctypeslib==dev hg+https://cusepy.googlecode.com/hg
     sudo modprobe cuse
     sudo chmod 666 /dev/cuse
-    qrandom-dev
+    qrand-dev
-    sudo chmod 666 /dev/qrandom
+    sudo chmod 666 /dev/qrand

-By default it will use 3 threads, which can be changed by passing '-t #' into the qrandom-dev.
+By default it will use 3 threads, which can be changed by passing '-t #' into the qrand-dev.

 Testing the randomness for `FIPS 140-2 <https://en.wikipedia.org/wiki/FIPS_140-2>`_ compliance
 ----------------------------------------------------------------------------------------------

 ::

-    $ cat /dev/qrandom | rngtest --blockcount=1000
+    $ cat /dev/qrand | rngtest --blockcount=1000
     rngtest: bits received from input: 20000032
     rngtest: FIPS 140-2 successes: 1000
     rngtest: FIPS 140-2 failures: 0